vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 }
 {% endhighlight %}

-The last function we need to override is `GetItemsOverride(CustomListData data)`.
-The function delivers the actual data to the caller.
-This table-like data is represented by a collection of objects called `CustomListObjectElementCollection`.
-It holds the rows of the table as instances of the class `CustomListObjectElement` that in turn contain a collection of key/value pairs that represent the table cells.
+The last method we need to override is `GetItemsOverride(CustomListData data)`.
+This method provides the actual list data to the caller.
+* The data is represented by a `CustomListObjectElementCollection` object.
+* A `CustomListObjectElementCollection` object contains one `CustomListObjectElement` object for each row.
+* Each `CustomListObjectElement` object contains a collection of key-value pairs that represent the table cells.

 {% highlight csharp %}
 protected override CustomListObjectElementCollection GetItemsOverride(CustomListData data)